cmu-delphi/covidcast/R-packages/covidcast/DEVELOP.md

 - [ ] Run `devtools::check()` and ensure there are no errors.
 - [ ] Run `devtools::document()` and then `pkgdown::build_site()`.
 - [ ] Browse the generated documentation site and ensure there are no problems.
-- [ ] Commit the updated HTML to `r-pkg-devel`.
+- [ ] Commit the updated HTML.
 Make sure you don't miss any new plot files!
-- [ ] Open a pull request to merge `r-pkg-devel` to `main` and request review.
+- [ ] Open a pull request to merge the release branch to `main` and request review.
 ```

 Once the pull request is merged, the new version is live.